Menu

 Test-Retest Reliability

 The same test is given to the same group at two different points in time.
 If the scores are consistent, the instrument is reliable.
+This type is commonly discussed in coursework help resources on research design.

 Inter-Rater Reliability

 Two or more researchers independently assess the same data.
 High agreement between them confirms reliability.
+This is especially important in qualitative case study research where subjective judgement is involved.

 Internal Consistency

 All items in a survey or questionnaire consistently measure the same underlying construct.
 Cronbach's Alpha is the standard measure here — a score of 0.70 or above is generally acceptable.
+If you are writing a thesis help chapter on methodology, this is the metric your supervisor will look for first.

 Parallel Forms Reliability

 Two equivalent versions of a test are administered to the same group.
 Consistent scores across both versions confirm reliability.
+Students completing homework help tasks on psychometrics will encounter this type frequently.

 What is Validity in Research?